 All conversations with the Ombuds are considered informal and off-the-record.
 The Ombuds does not make decisions on behalf of the institution or override the decisions of other officials.
-The Ombuds does not maintain permanant records of confidential communication or testify or participate in formal legal grievances or complaints.
+The Ombuds does not maintain permanent records of confidential communication or testify or participate in formal legal grievances or complaints.
 Formal investigations and grievances are the purview of other offices

 The Ombuds provides objective assessments of any concern brought to the office.
 As an impartial third-party neutral, the Ombuds is an advocate for equity, fair process, and the fair administration of process, but does not take sides on behalf of any individual or cause.

 The ombuds reports directly to the president of Boston University.
 The Office is independent and is situated outside of the University’s normal administrative structure to better ensure impartiality.
 The ombuds neither compels other offices to take specific action nor receives compulsory orders from other offices about how to approach a particular issue.

 Charles River Office

 (near Kenmore Sq.)

 Boston, MA 02215